wpmcgrath95/Loan_Database_Design/README.md

 # Designing a Logical Database Using Loan Data

-The purpose of this project is to create a database from scratch using best practices such as normalization.
-This includes: a proposal, a problem statement, a data model, a logical database design, a data dictionary, and a query dictionary.
+The purpose of this project is to create a database from scratch for a specific business use-case (a company with a database for real estate agents).
+Additionally, we tried to use best practices in creating, managing, and querying a database, such as normalization.
+This also includes: a proposal, a problem statement, a data model, a logical database design, a data dictionary, and a query dictionary.
 This project was a team effort designed for MIS 686 at SDSU.
 All data used is created and for educational purposes.
 Please see the documentation below.

 # Setup for developement: